Coursera on String Quartets

-Charles Ives (1874-1954) He studied music at Yale but lived his life as a life insurance sales man.
+Charles Ives (1874-1954) He studied music at Yale but lived his life as a life insurance salesman.
 He used motives from church hymns in his string quartet.
-He was not recognized until after his death.
+He was not recognised until after his death.

-John Cage (1912-1992) with his famous “Four minutes and 33 seconds” where the pianists enters the scene, sits down at the piano for that period and bows and leaves.
-Cage wanted to give room for the surrounding sounds during the silent performance.
+John Cage (1912-1992) with his famous “Four minutes and 33 seconds” where the pianists enter the scene, sits down at the piano for that period and bows and leaves.
+Cage wanted to give room for the surrounding sounds during the quiet performance.

-At the end of the course a new called composer is mentioned David Ludwig with his string quartet from 2014 called “Pale Blue Dot”.
+At the end of the course, David Ludwig, a new composer is mentioned with his string quartet from 2014 called “Pale Blue Dot”.

-I am not there yet to cherish that work of David Ludwig but the two professors in the course return to Ludwig Van Beethoven’s late string quartet opus 130 in six movements.
-The first four are traditional but then the fifth a “Cavatina”, meaning a simple song takes the listener into a hushed dark privacy a deep inner travel into Beethoven’s
+I am not yet able to cherish that work of David Ludwig but the two professors in the course return to Ludwig Van Beethoven’s late string quartet opus 130 in six movements.
+The first four are traditional, but then the fifth a “Cavatina”, meaning a simple song takes the listener into a hushed dark privacy deep inner travel into Beethoven’s

 He wouldn’t let us stay in that state of mind but takes us to a demanding double fugue into all feelings in a mixture of dissonance and harmony and great joy.
 Here played by the Casal Quartet).

 The Great Fugue is like an internal journey that reaches into the Freudian time a hundred years later.
 The music is breathtakingly honest and raw.
 Igor Stravinsky said he loved the Great Fugue and called it

 “For ever Contemporary”